openresty/openresty-systemtap-toolkit/README.markdown

 These scripts are considered production-ready.

-Tested with Nginx 1.2.x on Fedora 17.

 Prerequisites
 =============

-You need at least SystemTap 2.0+ and perl 5.6.1+ on your Linux system.
+You need at least SystemTap 2.1+ and perl 5.6.1+ on your Linux system.

 Also, you should ensure the debuginfo for your Nginx is already installed if you did not compile your Nginx from source.